noi-techpark/opendatahub-collectors/collectors/multi-rest-poller/README.md

     - Confirm pagination parameters match API requiremens
     - Verify offset calculation logic works with the API
     - Test pagination limits and boundary conditions

+4. #### Streaming Issues
+    - Ensure the data is an array when using streaming
+    - Monitor memory usage with large datasets
+    - Check for proper channel handling

 ### Logging
 The service uses structural logging with configurable levels.
 Set LOGLEVEL=DEBUG for detailed diagnostics during troubleshooting.